-Located on the very north west of Africa, just a narrow Strait of Gibraltar, Morocco’s dry and sandy terrain has made it a leader in solar energy production.
+Located on the north west of Africa, just across from the narrow Strait of Gibraltar, Morocco’s dry and sandy terrain has made it a leader in solar energy production.
 As a relatively developed country in its own right, Morocco is electrified and at the start of the 21st century, more than 50% of all electricity was produced by burning fossil fuels.
 However, the authorities in Morocco estimated that their energy needs will grow with the population and the economy, so they have made concerted attempts to diversify their energy sources.
 The crown jewel of these efforts came in the form of Ouarzazate Solar Power Station, a massive complex of solar power collectors.
 Ouarzazate Solar Power Station progresses in phases, separate installations named Noor 1 through 3.

 Noor 1 is a concentrated solar power facility with the total capacity of 160 MW.
 The specific design is called a parabolic trough, with mirrors heating up the molten salt in the pipes to up to 400C (750F).
 What it means is that it collects the solar power and transforms it into heat which is then used to power steam turbines to produce electricity.
 Even though this method is more expensive than regular photovoltaic panels, it enables the storage of energy for the night.
 In the case of Noor 1, energy can be stored up to 3 hours.